-As part of an agreement between ECA and UEFA, the European governing body distributes, every four years, an amount from the UEFA EURO to national associations for them to pass on to their clubs which have contributed players to the successful staging of the UEFA EURO.
-The first tournament concerned was the UEFA EURO 2008 in Switzerland/Austria where 180 clubs benefitted from €43.5m.
-In 2012, for the UEFA EURO in Poland/Ukraine, 575 clubs benefitted from an amount of €55m.
-The available amount for club distribution was further increased for the UEFA EURO 2016 in France to €150m.
+As part of an agreement between ECA and UEFA, the European governing body distributes, every four years, an amount from UEFA EURO and UEFA Nations League editions to National Nssociations for them to pass on to their clubs which have contributed players to the successful staging of the competitions.
+The first tournament concerned was UEFA EURO 2008 in Switzerland/Austria where 180 clubs benefitted from €43.5m.
+In 2012, for UEFA EURO in Poland/Ukraine, 575 clubs benefitted from an amount of €55m.
+The available amount for club distribution was further increased for UEFA EURO 2016 in France to €150m.

 Distribution Mechanism